Fast Monocular Hand Pose Estimation on Embedded Systems: EXPERIMENTS

 There are several limitations of the existed 2D hand pose dataset.
 The datasets, such as STB \cite{zhang20163d}, MHP \cite{gomez2019large}, HO3D \cite{hampali2019ho}, only have limited scenes and hand movements.
 On the other hand, synthetic datasets are always unreal.
 It is difficult to collect and annotate a 2D hand pose because it has high degrees of freedom, self-occlusion, and mutual occlusion.

 We generate a 2D hand pose dataset based on the YouTube3D Hands \mbox{\cite{kulon2020weakly}} dataset, which is a large-scale image-sequence including hand actions.
 It provides 109 videos in total.
 102 of them are the training sets, while the rest are the test ones.
 As this dataset offers the 3D vertex coordinates of hands, we need to extract the 2D information of the hand landmarks.
 Through the average of 10 vertices around each hand skeleton, we get the 3D coordinates of the 21 hand landmarks.
 Subsequently, we project them onto the 2D plane to obtain the 2D points.
-The generated 2D hand pose dataset is referred to as YouTube2D Hands, and the generation method is publicly available\footnote{https://github.com/AnshanTJU/Youtube3DHands-2D} aiming to facilitate future studies.
+The generated 2D hand pose dataset is referred to as YouTube2D Hands.
 As a final note, the images are resized to $256\times256$ and augmented by 10 times using random scaling and cropping.
-Besides, we use the GANeratedHands dataset \cite{mueller2018ganerated} for the network's training since through the utilization of real-world images we cannot cover all gestures, and the annotation in real data is always inaccurate.
+Besides, we use the GANeratedHands dataset \cite{mueller2018ganerated} for the network's training since, through the utilization of real-world images, we cannot cover all gestures, and the annotation in real data is always inaccurate.
 A brief description of each dataset is shown in Table \ref{table_dataset}.